AWS Cloud Operations Blog

 Introduction

 Monitoring the health and performance of your media services is critical to ensuring a seamless viewing experience for your customers.
-Amazon CloudWatch provides powerful monitoring capabilities for AWS resources.
-Setting up comprehensive dashboards can be a time-consuming process, especially for organizations managing with large number of resources across multiple regions.
-The Automatic CloudWatch Dashboard solution is designed to simplify and create this process by automatically creating customized CloudWatch dashboards based on your tagged resources.
+Amazon CloudWatch provides powerful monitoring capabilities for Amazon Web Services (AWS) resources.
+Setting up comprehensive dashboards can be a time-consuming process, especially for organizations managing large number of resources across multiple regions.
+The Automatic CloudWatch Dashboard solution is designed to simplify this process by automatically creating customized CloudWatch dashboards based on your tagged resources.

 You can find the full list of the supported services in the “Other Supported Services” section of this blog post.

-The AWS Elemental MediaLive is a live video processing service that creates streams for delivery to broadcast TVs and internet-connected devices.
-While the AWS Elemental MediaPackage is a video origination and packaging service that securely and reliably delivers streaming content at scale.
+AWS Elemental MediaLive is a live video processing service that encodes video streams for delivery to broadcast TVs and internet-connected devices.
+AWS Elemental MediaPackage is a video origination and packaging service that securely and reliably delivers streaming content at scale.

-In this blog post, we explore how you can leverage this solution to monitor your AWS Elemental MediaPackage and AWS Elemental MediaLive services.
+In this blog post, we explore how you can leverage this solution to automatically build CloudWatch metrics for AWS Elemental MediaPackage and AWS Elemental MediaLive.

 Prerequisites